 Stay tuned for more tips and best practices for implementing 5S in the upcoming weeks.

 Clients First is an expert at implementing Acumatica, Dynamics 365 and Dynamics AX (which also made it into the leader quadrant).
 Contact our sales team today by calling 800.331.8382 or emailing firstname.lastname@example.org.
 Clients First implements and supports clients across the U.S.A. and in 11 countries.
-Our team of professionals are ready to help implement the best finance and operations solutions for manufacturers, distributors, project-based manufacturers, MRO (maintenance, repair and overhaul), and professional services.
+Our team of professionals is ready to help implement the best finance and operations solutions for manufacturers, distributors, project-based manufacturers, MRO (maintenance, repair, and overhaul), and professional services.

 Source: Industry Week